 "I doubt that it will ever be superseded. . . .
 [T]he clarity and sheer beauty of the maps in the Barrington Atlas, for which Princeton University Press and the printers in Palladio's Vicenza deserve the highest credit and praise, make the main volume a joy to handle.
 The fold-out of the entire ancient Mediterranean world, Map 1 'Mare Internum,' is to die for. . . .
 [T]his remarkable atlas . . . has made a major contribution to re-establishing cartography as one of the basic sub-disciplines within classical studies."--Paul Cartledge, Times Higher Education Supplement

 "This atlas is an indispensable tool for historians concerned with ancient times.
 But it is also a source of great pleasure for the amateur, the lover of literature."--Bernard Knox, Los Angeles Times Book Review

 "Beautifully produced with an exquisite combination of scholarly precision and the highest level of cartographic art, this atlas is one of the greatest achievements in 20th-century Greek and Roman scholarship--and it probably will never be superseded."--Publishers Weekly

-Another Princeton book by Richard J.A.
+Another Princeton book or an iPad App authored or coauthored by Richard J.A.
 Talbert: